google/error-prone/docs/bugpattern/JdkObsolete.md

 It is very rare for `LinkedList` to out-perform `ArrayList` or `ArrayDeque`.
 Avoid it unless you're willing to invest a lot of time into benchmarking.

-If a synchronized collection is necessary, use `Collections.synchronizedList` or a data structure from `java.util.concurrent`.

 ## `Vector`

 `Vector` performs synchronization that is usually unnecessary; prefer